na-na-hi/renget/archive/iftod.md

 \>The Velkhana watches you open the soft drink with veiled disinterest, but its tiny nostrils twitch to catch the drink's wafting, sweet aroma
 \>You portion out a bit of the drink in the shot glass and place it before the Velkhana who, at first, ignores your actions but gradually grows attracted to the sweet drink
 \>It's not long before they're happily lapping at the liquid, but not before nearly freezing it solid when they first take it in their paws
-\>And so begins a beautiful friendship, the Velkhana will happily freeze anything you place in it's paws: sodas, beer, melting ice cream, so long as you give it a healthy portion, and share some of the warmth of your lap, in return
+\>And so begins a beautiful friendship, the Velkhana will happily freeze anything you place in it's paws: sodas, beer, melting ice cream, so long as you give it a healthy portion, and share some of the warmth of your lap, in return%%

 ===================================

 >Velk as a top is pretty hot though, just freezing you to the ground so he can have his way with you.
 Maybe he feels kind that day and takes you to the hot springs to warm up before going for round 2.

-\>The Velkhana's frozen cock tingles your insides with its cold touch, contrasted against the soothing heat of the hot spring the two of you occupy.
+%darkgreen%\>The Velkhana's frozen cock tingles your insides with its cold touch, contrasted against the soothing heat of the hot spring the two of you occupy.
 \>Rutting you against the smooth, moss-covered stones, his frosty aura cools your flushed face above the water where he stands over you, caging you in on either side with powerful, toned forelegs.
 \>His lower half is submerged, deeper in the spring, tail stirring the surface of the water with waves kicked-up from quickening thrusts as his smug visage fades to a grimace, eyes screwed shut with barely-contained pleasure, lips pulled back over sharp fangs where a cute, pink tongue lolls uncouthly out of his muzzle.
 \>Quick pants of breath cloud before his face while his hips feverishly attempt to sink his icy cock as far as your body can take it, pushing into you with incredible strength.